simonw/sqlite-utils/README.md

 ## Some feature highlights

 - [Pipe JSON](https://sqlite-utils.datasette.io/en/stable/cli.html#inserting-json-data) (or [CSV or TSV](https://sqlite-utils.datasette.io/en/stable/cli.html#inserting-csv-or-tsv-data)) directly into a new SQLite database file, automatically creating a table with the appropriate schema
-- [Run in-memory SQL queries](https://sqlite-utils.datasette.io/en/stable/cli.html#querying-data-directly-using-an-in-memory-database), including joins, directly against data in CSV, TSV or JSON files and view the results.
+- [Run in-memory SQL queries](https://sqlite-utils.datasette.io/en/stable/cli.html#querying-data-directly-using-an-in-memory-database), including joins, directly against data in CSV, TSV or JSON files and view the results
 - [Configure SQLite full-text search](https://sqlite-utils.datasette.io/en/stable/cli.html#configuring-full-text-search) against your database tables and run search queries against them, ordered by relevance
 - Run [transformations against your tables](https://sqlite-utils.datasette.io/en/stable/cli.html#transforming-tables) to make schema changes that SQLite `ALTER TABLE` does not directly support, such as changing the type of a column
 - [Extract columns](https://sqlite-utils.datasette.io/en/stable/cli.html#extracting-columns-into-a-separate-table) into separate tables to better normalize your existing data

-Read more on my blog: [
-sqlite-utils: a Python library and CLI tool for building SQLite databases](https://simonwillison.net/2019/Feb/25/sqlite-utils/) and other [entries tagged sqliteutils](https://simonwillison.net/tags/sqliteutils/).
+Read more on my blog, in this series of posts on [New features in sqlite-utils](https://simonwillison.net/series/sqlite-utils-features/) and other [entries tagged sqliteutils](https://simonwillison.net/tags/sqliteutils/).

 ## Installation